ghjeong12/ghjeong12.github.io/_posts/2019-01-16-anaconda-commands.md

 layout: post
 title: Anaconda commands
 ---
-In this post, I will explain some useful commands in anaconda.
+In this post, I will explain some useful commands in [Anaconda](https://www.anaconda.com/what-is-anaconda/).
+Using Anaconda, you can manage various environments conveniently.

 ### Commands